-As we were going through the autism diagnosis process we were encouraged to apply for Disability Living Allowance (DLA) as this allowed us to also apply for the 2 year old funding.
-Our diagnosis actually came through as we were applying for the assistance which made it more straightforward but my understanding is a diagnosis is not necessarily required for DLA funding.
-However if you get DLA funding for your child they should automatically become eligible for the 2 year old education / childcare funding.
+As we were going through the autism diagnosis process we were encouraged to apply for Disability Living Allowance (DLA).
+This allowed us to also apply for the 2 year old funding.
+Our diagnosis actually came through as we were applying for the assistance which made it much easier.
+However a diagnosis is not necessarily required for DLA funding.
+But if you get DLA funding for your child they should automatically become eligible for the 2 year old education / childcare funding.

 Special Educational Needs (SEN) Support

-There seemed to be a period of time where I felt like I was drowning in paperwork, the first of which was the Commmon Assessment Framework (CAF), alongside this came the DLA forms which are exhausting, and the nurseries had us complete a One Page Profile and My Plan for my son.
+There seemed to be a period of time where I felt like I was drowning in paperwork, the first of which was the Common Assessment Framework (CAF).
+Alongside this came the DLA forms which are exhausting, and the nurseries had us complete a One Page Profile and My Plan.
 All of the paperwork was used to support his diagnosis along with assessments from nursery such as the early years progress checker and supporting reports from speech and language and other professionals.

 Every early years setting should have a SENCO –

 SENDCO / SENCO – Special educational needs and disability co-ordinator: The individual responsible for the day to day special education provision at a school or early years setting, it is their responsibility to ensure appropriate provision is accessible to meet the needs of children with special educational needs at that establishment.

 This should be the person who will lead access to additional support.
 If however you are struggling to access support for whatever reason you can contact the Early Years team at your Local Authority / Council.
 They will also have details of an independent team that is there to support families such as the SEND Partnership service in BANES or Supportive Parents in Bristol.